apibrew/apibrew/examples/library/Readme.md

 Library app
 =======

-This is a simple library app that demonstrates how to use the Data Handler.
+This is a simple library app that demonstrates how to use the API Brew.

 Prerequisites
  - install dhctl
- - install data handler server
+ - install API Brew server
  - clone/download schema file [schema.yaml](schema.yaml)

 Let's apply our schema